New Teas and Blend Tasting

 It has flat jade green leaves, a delicate aroma, and a mellow flavour with a slightly sweet after-taste.
 Its clean, refreshing and slightly nutty.
 It should be enjoyed throughout the day, especially after rich, heavy meals.

-Turmeric, Cinnamon, Beetroot, roasted dandelion root, lemon verbena and apple - that is a big blend with an intense flavour and the tea turns into a splendid magenta colour.
+Roasted dandelion root, lemon verbena and apple - that is a big blend with an intense flavour and the tea turns into a splendid magenta colour.

 We created and are testing this blend because of its superfood qualities.
 Beetroot tea provides several minerals which are calcium, iron, magnesium, phosphorous, sodium zinc and copper helping to lower blood pressure.